Homemade Bagels Simple and Delicious Recipe Guide

 – Fresh herbs

 If you love garlic or onion, sprinkle some powder into the dough.
 Cheese adds a rich taste.
 Fresh herbs bring in a burst of flavor.
 These fun additions let you create bagels that suit your fancy.
 Want a unique twist?
 Try a blend of toppings for a flavor explosion.
-You can find the full recipe in the article.

 Step-by-Step Instructions